Entropy and de Haas-van Alphen oscillations of a three-dimensional marginal Fermi liquid: Extended LK framework and its breakdown

 and performing the $p_z$ integration via saddle point methods, one finds the following expression for the oscillatory component of the thermodynamic potential \cite{lifshitz1956theory,abrikosov2017fundamentals}:

 where $A_k$, the amplitude of the k$^{th}$ harmonic of the non-interacting system is given by Eq.~\eqref{eq:LK1}.
-Note that the first term on the r.h.s. of Eq.\eqref{eq:Poisson} produces a `smooth' contribution, whereas the second term contributes to oscillations.
+Throughout the rest of the paper, we are going to use the terms `smooth', `non-oscillatory', or `uniform' interchangeably to denote contributions to various quantities (i.e. observables, self-energies, etc.) that are smooth functions of the magnetic field.
+Such contributions are typically produced by the first term in the Poisson summation formula, Eq.\eqref{eq:Poisson}.
+On the other hand, the remaining contributions that exhibit oscillations as a function of $\mu/\omega_c$ will be referred to as `oscillatory' terms which originate from the second term on the r.h.s. of Eq.\eqref{eq:Poisson}.
 Upon introducing the scaling variable $\lambda = 2 \pi^2 T/\omega_c$, it becomes evident that $\Xi_{osc}/\Xi_{n-osc} \sim (\omega_c/\mu)^{5/2}$, where $\Xi_{n-osc}$ denotes the non-oscillatory piece of the thermodynamic potential.
 Next, including interactions, the thermodynamic potential for a system with Hamiltonian $H=H_0 + H_{int}$ (and $H_0$ is the free Fermi gas Hamiltonian), namely

 can equivalently be expressed as \cite{LuttingerWard}